ooples/pine_script_docs/source/primer/Next_steps.rst

 When a script executes on the realtime bar, `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ returns the **current** price of the symbol until the bar closes.

-Contrary to indicators, Pine strategies normally execute only on realtime bars, when they close.
+Contrary to indicators, Pine strategies normally execute only once on realtime bars, when they close.
 They can also be configured to execute on each price/volume update if that is what you need.
 See the page on :ref:`<PageStrategies>` for more information.